AvivC/RibbonLang/docs/guide.md

 Table used as a dictionary

 ```
-dictionary = ["python": "good", "javascript": "meh", "ribbon": "great"]
+dictionary = ["python": "elegant", "javascript": "nice", "ribbon": "great"]
 print(dictionary["ribbon"])  # > great
 ```

 ### User input

-Ribbon comes with a variety of builtin functions (along with a few builtin modules - more on this later).
+Ribbon comes with a variety of builtin functions (along with a few standard library modules - more on this later).

-We will not cover all of them here, please take a look at the source code in `vm.c` and `builtins.c` to learn more.
+We will not cover all of them here.
+Please take a look at the source code in `vm.c` and `builtins.c` to learn more.

 The `print()` builtin function, well, prints a string to the terminal.
-The `input()` builtin takes a string input from the user and returns it.
+The `input()` builtin takes input from the user and returns it as a string.

 ```
 print("What is your name?")